 The rebound phase is a tricky thing to handle, for everyone involved.

+Relationships that form at this time are complicated, many-layered things.
 No two rebound relationships are ever the same.

 There are mixed messages regarding rebound relationships.